GLUTEN FREE BUTTERNUT SQUASH CAKE WITH MAPLE CREAM CHEESE FROSTING

-A couple of years ago, one of the editors at Care (the website where I work) asked if I ever made non-traditional Thanksgiving desserts.
-Funny thing was, I had never made a pumpkin pie.
-Truth, be told, I still haven’t made one, even though I love it.
-Anyway, I had just made an Autumn cake for a dinner party, which was really delicious and again, out of character since it was rare for me to bake and even more rare for me to make something up and have a success.
+In 2009, one of the editors at Care2 (the website where I work) asked if I ever made non-traditional Thanksgiving desserts.
+In fact, I had just made a beautiful butternut squash cake with maple cream cheese frosting for a dinner party.
+My making this cake was pretty out of character since it was rare for me to bake and even more rare for me to bake well.

-I think this was based on some buttery, sour creamy, pumpkin pound cake I found in one of my mother’s old cookbooks, but I have never been able to find the original recipe.
-It was probably filled with canned pumpkin and white sugar and premixed pumpkin pie spice or even sweetened pumpkin filling!
+I think this was based on a buttery, sour creamy, pumpkin pound cake I found in one of my mother’s old cookbooks, but I have never been able to find the original recipe.
 Anyway, I went to town on it, replacing all of the butter with grape seed oil and all of the sugar with maple syrup.
-There is low fat Greek yoghurt and fresh pureed butternut squash and a whole lot of delicious spice in the cake.
+There is low fat Greek yogurt and fresh pureed butternut squash and a whole lot of delicious spice in the cake.

 - 1 ½ tsp baking soda